Don't Let the Stars Get in Your Eyes

 "Don't Let the Stars Get in Your Eyes" is a country song about a man away from home who is worried that his paramour may unwittingly stray from their relationship.
-The song was recorded in many different styles by many artists.
 It was written by Winston L. Moore (whose stage name was Slim Willet) and published in 1952.
-Perry Como's recording of the song became a No. 1 hit in both the US and UK.
+The song has been recorded in many different styles by many performers, with Perry Como's version hitting number 1 in both the US and UK.

 The title comes from the opening refrain: